DarkPacks/SevPatches/README.md

   * Removes JAFF's own spawn loop
   * Register vanilla spawns and placement types
   * Implement EntityFish#isNotColliding, overriding EntityAnimal's implementation which prevents spawning in water.

+#### Less cheaty Bootes Ritaul
+In SevTech, a number of mods make changes to animal drops using the LivingDropsEvent, though by default the Bootes ritual does not fire this event.
+This patches Astral Sorcery's CEffectBootes so that LivingDropsEvent is fired and the mutated drops array is used instead of the raw loot table.